and Experiential Learning

 High levels of skill and confidence among individuals and teams enable an organization to respond effectively to market opportunities and challenges.

-In production environments for example, clients routinely reduce costs by reducing remakes or reducing injuries and accidents, or reducing turnover.
+In production environments for example, clients routinely reduce costs by reducing remakes, injuries and accidents, or turnover.
 The same principle applies to selling costs.

 Mergers and acquisitions can require one party to master products and processes originating with another.
-Training can help to reduce uncertainty and to make integration go more smoothly.
+A high-quality training initiative can help to reduce uncertainty and to make integration go more smoothly.